alyeffy/AP-CS-A_2018-2019/README.md

 - Understand the ethical and social implications of computer use

 ## [The AP Exam](https://apcentral.collegeboard.org/courses/ap-computer-science-a/exam?course=ap-computer-science-a)
-**NOTE**: While the exam determines your final grade, the course MUST include at least 20 hours of hands-on lab experiences.
+**NOTE**: While the exam determines your final grade, the course MUST include **at least 20 hours of hands-on lab experiences**.
 Details on these labs can be found in the class schedule/topic outline.
 - **DATE**:       Friday, 17 May 2019
 - **TIME**:       12:00 - 15:00
 - **DURATION**:   3 Hours